Home » Recipes » Course » Salads » Sesame Soba Noodle Salad (Gluten Free)

 What else could I add to the salad?

-This is a really customisable recipe!
+This is a really customisable recipe.
 You could use asparagus, spring onion, cauliflower, green beans, edamame, broad beans, peas, spinach, red peppers, onion… All of those would be delicious in this, so you can definitely improvise based on what you have in your fridge or freezer.

 Like this recipe?
-Here are some others you might enjoy!
+Here are more make-ahead salads to try

 Print